Chapter 13: Sakura and the Forgotten Memory

 Of course Kaho promised to do what she could, but there was an undertone they all heard that she probably wouldn't be able to do very much.
 She suggested that maybe Keroberos might be able to assist.
 Apparently he could somehow feel the presence of these strange cards.
 Sakura was quite confused about what it all meant, but figured it would be explained to her at some point.

 That would have to come later, though.
 Time was a limited commodity, and they were out of it.
 They had to cut the meeting off early if they were to be back at the Great Hall in time for dinner.
-Keroberos actually suggested skipping the meal, which more than anything hit home to Sakura at how big a deal this all was.
+Keroberos actually suggested skipping the meal, which more than anything hit home to Sakura how big a deal this all was.
 However Kaho said that that wasn't an option.
-With the heightened security around the school, their absence would be quickly noticed and the few minutes they bought would overcome by the extra scrutiny they would incur thereafter.
+With the heightened security around the school, their absence would be quickly noticed, and the few minutes they bought would overcome by the extra scrutiny they would incur thereafter.

 Dinner was an understandably subdued affair.
 Gloria had joined them, as had Rogers and Giles.
 The former seemed to not notice the mood and instead spent a majority of time holding a half-hearted conversation about how unfair it was to cancel the remainder of the Quidditch season, especially with Gryffindor in the lead.
-The latter two were more perceptive and kept looking oddly at the rest of the group, but didn't raise any questions for the older non-Slytherin students.
+The latter two were more perceptive and kept looking oddly at the rest of the group, but they didn't ask any questions to the older non-Slytherin students.
 Sakura expected some interesting questions to Syaoran once the door to the Slytherin dorms closed.

-The student body broke up after dinner, everybody going to their respective dormitories for the early evenings which had started being enforced throughout the school previous week.
+The student body broke up after dinner, everybody going to their respective dormitories for the early evenings which had started being enforced throughout the school the previous week.

 Once he was sure they were alone, Keroberos quietly started weaving a tale of magic for Sakura's ears.
 A tale of gigantic birds and bears, of rainbows and whirlpools, and of earthquakes and darkness.
 Sakura wasn't sure what to make of it all.
 Parts of it dovetailed cleanly into things she could remember from years past, but other parts diverged in wildly dramatic ways as well.
 It was all very fantastic and very different than any of the magic she had seen or even heard about at Hogwarts.
-Truth be told she was skeptical of it all, but given the big fuss from the past few hours, she was willing to give Keroberos the benefit of the doubt.
+Truth be told, she was skeptical of it all, but given the big fuss from the past few hours, she was willing to give Keroberos the benefit of the doubt.

 At this point, bereft of anything else to do, Sakura approached Lisa.
 Lisa had a large stack of books in front of her.
 She explained that she thought they should go through a quick review of everything they had learned in the past year.
 It would be good to check if Sakura had any other mysterious memory gaps, and regardless it'd be a good review in preparation for the final examinations coming up in a few weeks.